vijaybioinfo/DICE_Lung/README.md

 ===========

 Repo for our manuscript presenting the DICE tissue project.
 Check out our manuscript:
-- [*Impact of genetic variants on gene expression in tissue-resident immune cells*](https://www.science.org/doi/10.1126/sciimmunol.abm2508#) (PLACEHOLDER; TO BE REPLACED)
+- *Impact of genetic variants on gene expression in tissue-resident immune cells*

 We have splitted the process into seven main sections:
 - Variant calling (based on WGS data)